Autodesk/hig/CONTRIBUTING.md

 When contributing code, please also include appropriate tests as part of the pull request, and follow the same comment and coding style as the rest of the project.
 Take a look through the existing code for examples of the testing and style practices the project follows.

-Please view the [contribution example][] for an example of the recommended package structure.
+Please view the [contribution example][] for an example of the recommended package structure, and follow the guidelines in the HIG React [architecture document](ARCHITECTURE.md).

 [contribution example]: ./docs/sample-component